A short story—two characters who knew each other a long time ago meet unexpectedly.

 To Jennifer’s surprise, she sees tears in Esme’s eyes.

 ‘Are you all right?’
 She hands Esme a tissue.
 Esme dabs at her eyes carefully.
-Jennifer touches the back of Esme’s other hand in an attempt to comfort her, she’s not sure what for, but it seems the right thing to do.
+Jennifer touches the back of Esme’s other hand, she’s not sure what for, but it seems the right thing to do.

 ‘Of course I’m all right.’
 Esme snaps moving her hand away from Jennifer.
 ‘Such a do-gooder, so loved.
 So helpful.
 So bloody helpful all the time.’